beegee-tokyo/WisBlock-API/AT-Commands.md

 +++++++++++++++
 AT?
 AT commands
 ATR         Restore default
-ATZ         Trig a MCU reset
+ATZ		ATZ Trig a MCU reset
 AT+APPEUI   Get or set the application EUI
 AT+APPKEY   Get or set the application key
 AT+DEVEUI   Get or set the device EUI